c4software/pyopds-server/README.md

 - **LIBRARY_DIR**: Path to the directory containing EPUB files (default: `books`).
 - **KOREADER_SYNC_DB_PATH**: Path to the SQLite database file used by the KoReader sync helper (default: `koreader_sync.db`).
-- **KOREADER_SYNC_TOKEN**: Shared secret token required for accessing `/koreader/sync`.
-If not set, the KoReader sync endpoints will be disabled.

 For Docker, modify these variables in the `docker-compose.yml` file: